 - The data scientist takes the data visualizations created by data analysts a step further, sifting through the data to identify weaknesses, trends, or opportunities for an organization.
 This role also requires a background in math or computer science, along with some study or insight into human behavior to help make informed predictions.

 At startups and other small organizations, it is not uncommon for a data analyst to take on some of the predictive modeling or decision-making responsibilities that may otherwise be assigned to a data scientist.

 What Do Data Analysts Make?

-The average annual salary of a data analyst can range from approximately $57,000 (PayScale) to $68,000 (Glassdoor and Indeed).
+The average annual salary of a data analyst can range from approximately $63,509 to $138,000.
 According to the sites’ job listings, roles at financial and technology firms tend to pay higher than average.

-The data analyst role is also a natural stepping stone for more senior data-driven jobs.
+The data analyst role is also a natural stepping stone for more senior data-driven jobs within an analyst career.
 According to PayScale, data analysts move on to roles such as senior data analyst, data scientist, analytics manager, and business analyst.
 These roles come with substantial increases in pay, too.
-According to IBM’s estimates, the annual salary of data scientists will start at nearly $95,000, while analytics managers will make nearly $106,000 per year.
+The average salary of data scientists is over $97,600, while analytics managers make over $101,000 per year.

 If you’re interested in building a career in analytics, take the first step by downloading our free, comprehensive guide below.

 5 Top Business Analytics Careers